juniorguru/junior.guru/jg/coop/web/docs/faq.md

 template: main_about.html
 ---

-{% from 'macros.html' import lead %}
+{% from 'macros.html' import lead, note %}

 # Otázky a odpovědi